Coalitions and Partnerships

 The Barking Lot’s mission is to ensure every dog gets the life they deserve, and they believe that life is one where they thrive, forever.
 They provide caring foster homes for dogs in search of their forever homes.
 Their foster network is essential for these dogs as it gives them time to adapt to their new surroundings and learn how to live as a companion animal.

-Since this partnership started in 2020, 14 dogs have been flown to California via three 3 flights and brought to the Barking Lot.
-Most of these dogs were rescued when FOUR PAWS closed down the Cambodian slaughterhouses that had them in 2019 and in 2020.
-A few were found and rescued individually.
+Since this partnership started in 2020, over 20 dogs have been flown to California and brought to the Barking Lot.
+These dogs were rescued from Cambodian slaughterhouses that FOUR PAWS closed and from a government seizure of dogs that were in transit to a slaughterhouse.
 All are now safe!
 Check on the status of these dogs here.

 Although these “Freedom Flights” are on a small scale, this is just one tactic FOUR PAWS is using to help our local charity partners with the rescued dogs in Cambodia.
 While we know that cross-border adoption is not the only answer, it is a significant and effective step in working towards our goal of Ending The Dog and Cat Meat Trade in Southeast Asia.